espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/hfp_ag/README.md

 #### Voice Recognition

 You can type `hf vron;` to start the voice recognition and type `hf vroff;` to terminate this function in the AG device.
 Both commands will notify the HF Unit the status of voice recognition.
-For example, type `hf vron;` and the log will prints:
+For example, type `hf vron;` and the log will print:

 ```
 E (244131) CNSL: Command [hf vron;]